Clifton893/project-LinuxUpskillChallenge/CASESTUDY.md

 Sending files over SFTP, installing an Apache web server, and configuring `ufw` were also super-useful utilities to get some practice with, too.

 This course also made me much more comfortable with using Vim.
 Prior to this exercise, I hadn't used the editor outside of a few tutorial websites; but I'm way more comfortable with it now.

+## Conclusion
+Overall, this was a great little exercise in dipping my toes into remotely administering a Linux server.
+Simple but effective, the hands-on approach succeeds in pushing you out of your comfort zone and expanding your familiarity and toolset.